aedobbyn/beer-data-science/present/brewsentation.md

 <img src="./img/mad_hops.jpg"></img>
 </div>

-No, not those hops!

 Hops
 ========================================================
 incremental:true

+No, not those hops!

 ![fresh_hops](./img/fresh_hops.jpg)

+These hops ☝️

+***

-Hops: it's what makes it bitter and flavorful.
+Hops, *noun*: it's what makes it bitter and flavorful.

 Our question: do more *kinds* of hops generally make a beer more bitter?
 (Note that this is different than the *amount* of hops poured into a beer.)